seanranderson/abc-vocoder/README.md

 This vocoder was developed for a collaboration with Dr.
 Kristin Uhler.

-To get started, enter ABCVocoder into the command line.
 There is a sample file (Glow.wav) for convenience.
 The output is RMS normalized to the input file.
+To get started:
+1. Open ABCVocoder.m
+2. Click "Run" in MATLAB
+3. Follow the instructions in the program (upload files, change parameters, vocode!)